+As Compared to previously proposed nonreciprocal photon blockade schemes based on chiral waveguides, cascaded cavities, parity-time symmetric systems, or purely Kerr-type nonlinear interactions our present proposal exhibits number of distinctive advantages.
+The main advantage of our scheme is that the nonreciprocity here does not rely on asymmetric dissipation or synthetic gauge fields, but instead originates from rotation-induced Sagnac-Fizeau detuning asymmetry which provides a controllable and physically transparent mechanism.
+Second, unconventional photon blockade is achieved even under weak Kerr nonlinearity through interference engineering assisted by an optical parametric amplifier, significantly relaxing the requirement of strong intrinsic nonlinearity.
+Third, this cavity magnomechanical platform offers tunable magnetic-dipole coupling and mechanical degrees of freedom, enabling flexible parameter control that is not readily available in purely optical systems.
+These features collectively distinguish our scheme from existing approaches and highlight its potential for integrated and direction-dependent quantum photonic devices.

-This paper is organized as follows: in section II, we investigate a spinning microwave magnomechanical system with kerr-magnon and optical parametric amplifier and give its Hamiltonian under weak coupling.
-In section III, we employ the second-order correlation function to characterize nonreciprocal photon blockade under optimal parameters with analytically and numerically approach.
-The results and discussions are studied in section IV.
-Finally, a conclusion is given in section V.
+The remainder of this paper is organized as follows: Section II describes the spinning microwave magnomechanical system-incorporating both a Kerr-magnon and an optical parametric amplifier-and provides the system Hamiltonian in the weak-coupling regime.
+In Section III, we employ the second-order correlation function to characterize the nonreciprocal photon blockade under optimal parameters, utilizing both analytical and numerical approaches.
+Section IV presents the results and provides a detailed discussion of our findings.
+Finally, Section V concludes the paper.